 One of the biggest mistakes that people make when using their Facebook page is to post rare updates.
 Just always posting about a new product you offer, or promotions, or just advertisement for your services, looks bad.
 People will scroll through your Facebook page and if they just see you self-promoting all the time, they’ll wonder how good you really are.

 What you need to do is invest in making sure people have a good reason to actually come to visit your page.
 Posting irregularly is as bad as posting too much.
 While it can be hard to strike a balance, some general rules should be put in place.

-For one, make sure that you post at least five times a week.
+For one, write these Facebook tips for photographers down and make sure that you post at least five times a week.
 Try and get good hours, too, posting during the afternoon – say 1-4/5PM – when people are either in work or finished work looking at their Facebook.
 You might be a night owl; but posting your status updates when people are in bed is a little pointless.
 So, too, is being an early riser and posting your updates when everyone is taking the kids to school, rushing to work or just lying around in their beds, sleeping!

 Unless you specialize in only one kind of photography, you want to be able to advertise your versatility as much as your quality.
 So, make sure you are posting your portrait shots and your vertical hits rather than just those lovely images of fields and cities.
 Vary it up a touch.
 Once upon a time, Facebook did not deal too well with vertical imagery and many people would make sure you didn’t waste your time posting such content.

 To avoid that, people would always just post their grandiose horizontal shots.
 This leaves you with an uneven representation of what you can do.
 Given it was a layout error on the websites part, you’ll be happy to know that modern Facebook is far more friendly with portraits.